HTMLGuyLLC/jConfirm/README.md

         deny_text: 'No',
         //boolean: if true, when the confirm button is clicked the user will be redirected to the button's href location
         follow_href: true,
+        //boolean: if true and follow_href is true, the href will be opened in a new window
+        open_new_tab: false,
         //boolean : if true, the tooltip will be hidden if you click outside of it
         hide_on_click: true,
         //string ('auto','top','bottom','left','right'): preferred location of the tooltip (defaults to auto if no space)